The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 Save on suitcases, neck pillows, carry-ons and more

-• Away: For the first time ever, Away is offering Black Friday and Cyber Monday deals on all its famous suitcases, plus up to 40% off select bags and accessories through Nov.
+• Away: For the first time ever, Away is offering Cyber Monday deals on all its famous suitcases, plus up to 40% off select bags and accessories through Nov.
 28.

 • Béis: Today only, get 25% off your order at this beloved luggage brand.